Nashville-Chattanooga & St. Louis Railroad

 Click on image to view larger picture

-New Orleans-Texas & Mexico Railroad
+New Orleans, Texas & Mexico Railway

 History - continued from above